 Potential for Best-in-Class Oral Small Molecule USP7 Inhibitors

-We have developed a novel series of reversible, potent, highly-selective small molecule USP7 inhibitors that relieve Treg suppression both in vitro and in vivo.
-We have demonstrated that our USP7 inhibitors activate p53 in a cell-based assays and, importantly, block Treg-mediated suppression of CD8 T cells.
-In vivo proof of concept studies have demonstrated that our USP7 inhibitors increase inflammation and the tissue CD8/Treg ratio in a model of cell-mediated immunity.
-Furthermore, we observed a significant decrease in FOXP3 protein expression in tissue Treg isolated from treated animals.
-We believe our USP7 inhibitors are novel immunomodulators that destabilize FOXP3 in Treg to improve anti-tumor immunity in vivo.
+We have developed a novel series of potent, highly-selective small molecule USP7 inhibitors with activity both in vitro and in vivo.
+We have demonstrated that our USP7 inhibitors activate p53 in a cell-based assays and in vivo proof-of-concept studies have demonstrated that our USP7 inhibitors increase inflammation indicating immune activation.
+Furthermore, we observed significant cytotoxic potency in tumor cell lines.
+We believe our USP7 inhibitors are novel immunomodulators with multiple beneficial mechanisms of action.

-We expect to select a clinical candidate in late 2018.
+We expect to select a preclinical candidate in 2018.